Gibberlings3/Skills-and-Abilities/README.md

 Advantages:
 - Hit Die: d8
 - Can achieve Specialization (2 points) in any melee weapon.
-- Can wear chain mail armor
+- Can wear chain and scale mail armor (casting restrictions still apply).
 - Custom Thac0 progression that is a hybrid between fighter and sorcerer.
 - Gains Enhance Weapon ability.